mernst/plume-bib/README.md

 For consistency, please start each new bibliography entry with "@" in the first column, and end the entry with "}" on its own line.

-If you make changes but you lack write access to the Git repository at https://github.com/mernst/plume-bib, then please submit a pull request, or email a patch (a diff file) with your changes to Michael Ernst
+If you make changes but you lack write access to the [Git repository](https://github.com/mernst/plume-bib), then please submit a pull request.
-<mernst@cs.washington.edu>.
 Thanks for your contributions!

 SETUP -- if you use a Makefile to process your paper
 ----------------------------------------------------